bootstrap-styled/saga/docs/configuration.md

 import { createStore, applyMiddleware, compose } from 'redux';
 import createSagaMiddleware from 'redux-saga';
 import ConnectedBootstrapProvider from 'bootstrap-styled-redux/lib/components/ConnectedBootstrapProvider';
+import bsReduxSaga from 'bootstrap-styled-redux-saga/lib';

-import reducer from 'bootstrap-styled-redux/lib/reducer';
+// use the combinedReducers if you don't have any from your app import combinedReducers from 'bootstrap-styled-redux/lib/reducer';

+ // or import our asyncThemeReducer and combine it your self
-import makeBootstrapStyledSaga from 'bootstrap-styled-redux-saga/lib';
+// import asyncThemeReducer from 'bootstrap-styled-redux/lib/asyncThemeReducer';

+// you provide this
-import themeProvider from './themeProvider';
+import themeProvider, { theme } from './themeProvider';

 const sagaMiddleware = createSagaMiddleware();
-const bootstrapStyledSaga = makeBootstrapStyledSaga(themeProvider);
+const bootstrapStyledSaga = bsReduxSaga(themeProvider, themes);

-const middleware = [
+// inject the saga middleware (this is redux-saga basic configuration) const middleware = [ sagaMiddleware,
-  sagaMiddleware,
 ];